yyyjoe/Educational-games-for-kids/README.md

-# Educational math games for kids
+# Educational Math Games for Kids

 ## Introduction
 The preferred way of counting and basic arithmetic of young child between the ages of 3-6 is with their fingers.
 It is a primitive but proven way for young children to establish their fundamentals in math.
 There is a very limited selection of tools that facilitate learning by way of finger counting, and none of them are online.